Projects

 A subset of Drury’s solo work, the Earth Series is an ongoing series of improvisational, ritual performances that have taken place in desert, mountain, prairie, and other outdoor settings in the western US.
 25 were performed in eight States between 1989 and 1995 and six more were performed in 2019.
 Additional Earth Series events, involving more musicians, were being planned for 2020 before the pandemic necessitated a change of plan.

-A duo with multi-percussionist Warren Smith, improvising in Smith’s Studio in the Bronx.
+Drury has worked with Warren Smith in several connections, including a duo video with multi-percussionist Warren Smith, improvising in Smith’s Studio in the Bronx.
 Video by Sara Pettinella.

 Drury/Smith 1: https://vimeo.com/663234956